zkstewart/psQTL/README.md

 ... etc ...
 ```

 All parameters with a single dash e.g., `-d /location/to/run/the/analysis` need to be provided each time you call the program.
+Other parameters specified with double dashes are optional, with many having default values that should work in the majority of analyses.

-Other parameters specified with double dashes e.g., `--meta metadata.tsv` are remembered or *cached* by psQTL within the analysis directory and only need to be provided once since the cached value is retrieved on subsequent use of psQTL ***in the analysis folder***.
+Some double-dashed parameters which indicate file locations e.g., `--meta metadata.tsv` are remembered or *cached* by psQTL within the analysis directory and only need to be provided once since the cached value is retrieved on subsequent use of psQTL ***in the analysis folder***.
 In other words, each analysis directory has its own cached values and parameters won't carry over between separate analyses.

 See the [Using psQTL wiki page](https://github.com/zkstewart/psQTL/wiki/Using-psQTL) for further details.